Wanglab-UTHSC/JUMPsem_web/README.md

 This is an web page application for the package **[eSEM](https://github.com/Wanglab-UTHSC/eSEM)** developed by our lab.
 Latest local version is available on the github.
+The online version is available on shinyapps.io. [link](https://esem.shinyapps.io/eSEM_rshiny/)

 ---